How to get high quality scans of photos with iPhone or iPad

 iPhone and iPad have awesome cameras.
-You probably take a hundred or more photos a month, and perhaps also scan documents with it.
+You probably take a hundred or more photos a month and scan tens of documents with it.
 But document scanner apps aren’t great for scanning photos.
-To capture high quality scans of your paper photos, you need a good photo scanner app, and some scanning tips.
+To capture high quality scans of paper photos, you need a photo scanner app, and some scanning tips.
 This article recommends photo scanner apps and provides tips.

 iPhone/iPad camera specs

-- iPhone with 8 MP camera: iPhone 6 Plus, iPhone 6, iPhone 5S, iPhone 5C and iPhone 5
+- iPhone with 8 MP camera: iPhone 6 / 6 Plus, iPhone 5S, iPhone 5C and iPhone 5

 - iPad with 12 MP camera: iPad Pro 2G (12.9″ and 10.5″) and iPad Pro 1G 9.7″

 - iPad with 8 MP cameras: iPad (2018), iPad Pro 1G 12.9″, iPad (2017), iPad Air 2, iPad mini 4

-- Older iPads with 5 MP cameras: iPad Air, iPad 4G, iPad mini 3 and iPad mini 2 (Retina)
+- iPads with 5 MP cameras: iPad Air, iPad 4G, iPad mini 3 and iPad mini 2 (Retina)

-The newer iPhone and iPad cameras have larger camera sensors, which give brighter images.
+The newer iPhone and iPad cameras have larger sensors, which give brighter images.
 They also perform better in low-light conditions.
 In general, iPhone camera will be better than similar-vintage iPad camera.

 Photo scanner apps for iOS

 Pic Scanner Gold is the pro version of Pic Scanner.
-It does everything that Pic Scanner does, plus: Gives very high quality scans, includes a 19-tool photo editor, allows addition and export of captions; lets you convert photos into shareable albums, slideshows and greeting cards; and provides more ways to share photos.
-You can also sync photos between iPhone and iPad, and back up to your Mac, iCloud or free cloud services.
-This app is perfect for iOS devices with 12 MP cameras.
-Key benefits: Listed above.
-Lots of features.
-And no recurring subscriptions or in-app purchases as in most photo scanner apps.
+It does everything that Pic Scanner does, plus: Gives higher quality scans, includes a 19-tool photo editor, allows addition and export of captions; lets you convert photos into shareable albums, slideshows and greeting cards; and provides more ways to share photos.
+You can also sync photos between iPhone and iPad, and back them up to Mac, iCloud or free cloud services.
+This app is a good match for for iOS devices with 8-12 MP cameras.
+Key benefits: Lots of features, and no subscriptions or in-app purchases as in most photo scanner apps.

 What’s unique in these apps: 1) Being able to scan and auto-crop multiple photos at a time is a real time-saver when you have hundreds of photos.
 Other apps only scan and crop one photo at a time.
 2) The ability to add captions is priceless: Recording date, place, people and other information ensures that every little detail you care to remember is preserved forever.